Things to do in Kosovo

 Language: Mostly Albanian, some Serbian.
 Good English and German spoken throughout the country.

 So what is there to do in Kosovo?
 Read on, here are all the major towns and best things to see in each area of Kosovo.

 Things to Do In and around Pristina

 Pristina is the capital city of Kosovo and is the major transport hub.
 Stop here to get a feel for the country, stay in a major city and connect to other areas of the country.
 There are lots of interesting things to see and do in Pristina in a couple of days.

 Go to a bear sanctuary

 The sanctuary was opened in 2013 and is now home to 19 bears rescued from abusive and inhumane conditions.
 The area is well laid out and takes about an hour to walk around, depending on how long you want to stop and look at the adorable bears.
 There is a nice little café and a kids playground.
 Entry is €1.50 in the high season and €1 in the off season.
 You can also make donations to the care of the bears.

 If you want to make a day of it, the area around here is also great for hiking and there are walking paths that lead through a lovely park.
-A little further down the road is a nice lake which is great for a dip and there are kayaking tours available.
+A little further down the road is a nice lake which is great for a dip.

-The Kosovo National Library has become a tourist attraction since it was named one of the world’s ugliest buildings.
+The Kosovo National Library has become a tourist attraction since it was named one of the world’s ugliest buildings and it was one of our favourite attractions in Kosovo.
 It was designed by an Albanian architect and kind of looks like boxes covered in chains with white domes on top.
 An interesting spectacle whether it’s worthy of the criticism or not.

 Around 12km outside of Pristina is the spectacular Granica Monastery.
 It’s on the way to the bear sanctuary and worth stopping at for a look.
 The monastery dates back to 1321 and has some pretty impressive paintings on the inside.